AnotherKamila/kamila.is/learning/_posts/2019-01-17-building-my-home-router.md

 # Software

+{%include note.html type='alternative' text='
 I chose to use FreeBSD and configure it as a router "by hand".
-If you'd prefer to use a ready-made solution which can be configured using a web interface, but still has the full power of FreeBSD underneath, [pfSense](https://www.pfsense.org/) is a great option.
+If you\'d prefer to use a ready-made solution which can be configured using a web interface, but still has the full power of FreeBSD underneath, [pfSense](https://www.pfsense.org/) is a great option.
+' %}

-# Installation
+## Installation

-## Booting the installation image
+### Booting the installation image

 I used a USB stick (FreeBSD-12.0-RELEASE-amd64-mini-memstick.img).
 Booting it over network also works.